Apple puree

 • Can I make it without sugar and lemon?

-Of course you can!
-I used both because, in theory, sugar and lemon release the water from the apple, and I wanted it to be very dry, as I had to experiment with it in desserts.
+Certainly you can.
+I used both because, in theory, sugar and lemon help release water from the apple and I wanted it to be very dry since I will then test it in desserts.

 • Which apples to use?

-The choice is yours!
-I prefer medium sweet ones like Royal Gala.
+The choice is up to you.
+I prefer medium-sweet ones like Royal Gala.

-As mentioned earlier, I used the manual potato masher.
-A bit of patience and it still comes smooth… and you don’t have to wash the blender!
-But if you want it super smooth, then use the immersion blender.
+As mentioned before I used the manual potato ricer.
+With a bit of patience it still becomes smooth and you don’t have to wash the immersion blender!
+But if you want it super smooth then use the immersion blender.

-• Can I leave the skin on the apples?
+• Can I leave the peel on the apples?

-I would say yes if the apples you use are organic and not treated on the surface.
-However, if you leave the skin, then I recommend using the immersion blender.
+I would say yes if the apples you use are organic and not chemically treated on the surface.
+However, if you leave the peel on I recommend using the immersion blender.

 • How much puree to use instead of mashed banana?

 Good question!
-I’ll have to answer later, after doing some experiments myself.
-I’ll start with 4 to 5 oz of puree instead of a large banana and then see…
+I’ll have to answer that later after some experiments.
+I’ll start with 120–150 g of puree (about 4–5 oz) instead of a large banana and then see…

 • Can I give it to children?

-I would say yes, but better to use untreated apples and not add the sugar, especially if you want to give it during weaning.
+I would say yes but it’s better to use untreated apples and not add sugar, especially if you want to give it during weaning.

 Author image